DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

-The practices of Urban Resort can be seen as a practical critique of neoliberal capitalism, one that criticizes the existing system by engaging with it — as a process of constantly searching for space in order to construct 'different worlds'.[^42] As we have seen, the founding members of Urban Resort received their fair share of critique from the more radical quarters of the activist and squatters community they still
+The practices of Urban Resort can be seen as a practical critique of neoliberal capitalism, one that criticizes the existing system by engaging with it &ndash; as a process of constantly searching for space in order to construct 'different worlds'.[^42] As we have seen, the founding members of Urban Resort received their fair share of critique from the more radical quarters of the activist and squatters community they still